-In general, the view of an initial state of undifferentiation between the infant and the environment (e.g., Wallon, 1942/1970; Piaget, 1952; Mahler, Pine, & Bergman, 1975) needs to be revised in light of evidence of remarkable abilities in newborns for instrumental learning, social attunement, as well as differential responding to self and nonself stimulation (DeCasper & Fifer, 1980; Rochat & Hespos, 1997; Walton et al., 1992).
-What remains unclear, however, is how various kinds of implicit sense of self might develop to become explicit beyond infancy, when, for example, infants start explicitly to label and to recognize themselves in mirrors.
+In general, the view of an initial state of undifferentiation between the infant and the environment (e.g., Mahler, Pine, & Bergman, 1975; Piaget, 1952; Wallon, 1942/1970)

+needs to be revised in light of evidence of remarkable abilities in newborns for instrumental learning, social attunement, as well as differential responding to self- and nonself-stimulation (DeCasper & Fifer, 1980; Rochat & Hespos, 1997; Walton, Bower, & Bower, 1992).
+What remains unclear, however, is how various kinds of implicit sense of self might develop to become explicit beyond infancy, when for example infants start explicitly to label and to recognize themselves in mirrors.
 If we accept Neisser's assertion of an implicit sense of the ecological and interpersonal self that would develop prior to language, questions remain as to how they develop and relate to each other.
 Do they develop independently?
 Does one precede the other?
 Do they need to be integrated for infants eventually to become explicit about themselves, such as through self-recognition in mirrors or starting to label themselves as persons?

-Different Views on the Origins of Self-Knowledge
+Different Views on the Origins of Self-knowledge

 For some infancy researchers like Fogel (1993, 1995) or Lewis (1999), the implicit sense of self in infancy develops primarily through relationships with others.
 An implicit sense of the interpersonal self is viewed as central to infant psychological development and as having some developmental precedence over others.
-In the tradition of George Herbert Mead (1934), the emphasis is on an early sense of self molded into the adult state via social interaction (see also Meltzoff, 1995; chapter 11 this volume).
+In the tradition of George Herbert Mead (1934), the emphasis is on an early sense of self molded into the adult state via social interaction (see also Meltzoff & Moore, 1995, regarding early imitation and the origin of self).

-Although focusing on the interpersonal world of infants, Stern (1985) proposes that infants in the first 2 months of their life develop an implicit sense of themselves that is somehow presocial, not yet based on reciprocation with others per se.
-For Stern, during the first 2 months of life, infants develop an implicit sense of what he calls the emergent self.
-The emergent self precedes the development of the core self corresponding to Neisser's interpersonal self (Neisser, 1991, 1995).
-In Stern's view, during the first 2 months, infants primarily experience their own behavioral organization in terms of fluctuating states, growing sensori-motor organization, and in terms of learning about the relations between various sensory experiences: simultaneous sounds and sights, smells and touch stimulation, proprioceptive and visual sensations.
-The sense of an emergent self would correspond to both a sense of the process and of the product of growing intermodal and sensori-motor integration (Stern, 1985, p.
+Although focusing on the interpersonal world of infants, Stern (1985) proposes that infants in the first two months of their life develop an implicit sense of themselves that is somehow presocial, not yet based on a reciprocation with others per se.
+For Stern, during the first two months of life, infants develop an implicit sense of what he calls the emergent self.
+The emergent self precedes the development of the core self, which corresponds to Neisser's interpersonal self (Neisser, 1991, 1995).
+In Stern's view, during the first two months, infants primarily experience their own behavioral organization in terms of fluctuating states, growing sensorimotor organization, and in terms of learning about the relations between various sensory experiences: simultaneous sounds and sights, smells and touch stimulation, proprioceptive and visual sensations.
+The sense of an emergent self would correspond to both a sense of the process and of the product of growing intermodal and sensorimotor integration (Stern, 1985, p.
 45).
-As a by-product of early sensori-motor learning and experience, the sense of an emergent self would be primary, developing in relative independence of social interactions.
+As a by-product of early sensorimotor learning and experience, the sense of an emergent self would be primary, developing in relative independence of social interactions.

-Between 2 and 6 months, when infants start to reciprocate with people and view others as differentiated entities with distinct histories, Stern proposes that infants then develop the sense of a core self that is interpersonal, based on the relationship with others as emphasized by Fogel (1993).
+Between 2 and 6 months, when infants start to reciprocate with people and view others as differentiated entities with distinct histories, Stern proposes that infants then develop the sense of a core self that is interpersonal, based on the relationship with others emphasized by Fogel (1993).
 Once again, in Stern's view, there is a developmental precedence of a sense of self as a functioning entity that feels, acts, and develops, over a sense of self (the core or interpersonal self) that is revealed to infants exclusively in social interactions.